ahmdsaladin/ahmmd/README.md

 A modern, responsive photography portfolio built with Next.js 15+, featuring dynamic collections, smooth animations, and a beautiful dark/light theme.

-I created this theme as I’ve been considering purchasing a camera recently, and it aligned with some ideas I wanted to explore.
-I may contribute further updates in the future, but can’t make any guarantees at this stage.
+I created this theme as I've been considering purchasing a camera recently, and it aligned with some ideas I wanted to explore.
+I may contribute further updates in the future, but can't make any guarantees at this stage.
 Enjoy 🤙

 ## 🌟 Features